There's a Bit of Good News About Your Electricity Bill This Summer

 Energy prices are still higher than pre-pandemic levels, though, and savvy consumers are offsetting costs by using smart home devices and energy-efficient appliances, shopping for new energy providers and even investing in home solar.

-Read on: Save on Utility Bills This Summer With These Eco-Friendly Smart Home Devices
+Read more: Save on Utility Bills This Summer With These Eco-Friendly Smart Home Devices

 Politano's prognosis is in tune with the latest forecast from the Energy Information Administration, which predicted electricity prices will rise just 2% in 2023, averaging 15.45 cents a kWh for the year.